 - When the procedure is finished you will be moved onto your own bed and taken to the Day Stay ward.

 - The catheter or sheath is removed from the artery and pressure applied.

 - If the procedure is done through your wrist, a small pad will be placed over the needle site and inflated to prevent bleeding.

-- Your cardiologist will discuss their findings with you while you are in hospital.
+- Your specialist will discuss their findings with you while you are in hospital.

 - After the procedures, patients are usually discharged on the same day but under some circumstances, a patient may need to stay overnight.